shanep/shanep.github.io/parts/syllabus-boiler.md

 courses.
 Machines in the Kount Computer Tutoring Center have all the software you will need this semester.

-All of your programming assignments will be submitted using Git.
+All of your programming assignments will be submitted using GitHub or with emailed patches.
 Submissions via any other method such engraving your source code onto a stone tablet, or wizard scroll 📜 will not be accepted under any circumstances.
-You are **required** to make consistent commits and pushes to your Git repository over the course of working on your project.
-For example if you have 3 weeks to work on a project I should see a minimum of 3 commits (1 per week).
+You are encouraged to make consistent commits to your Git repository over the course of working on your project.

-Making regular pushes to Git is important because it is what I will look at if you request an extension for a project.
-Additionally, making regular commits and pushing to GitHub will prevent you from losing work if your local computer has a hardware failure.

 ::: warning